lambdaclass/concrete/ROADMAP.md

    future opaque/newtype form.
 This is an ordinary readability feature, not a proof abstraction.
 10. Decide user-facing loop control before broad parser/service examples:
     `break`, `continue`, and whether labeled loops exist.
 The decision must state how each interacts with bounded-loop analysis, cleanup/defer, contracts, and runtime-safety obligations.
-If deferred, examples should use explicit state flags or early returns instead of hidden control flow.
+Write
+    `docs/LOOP_CONTROL.md`, add fixtures under `tests/programs/loop_control/`,
+    and wire `scripts/tests/check_loop_control.sh`.
+If `break`/`continue` are
+    admitted, the gate must cover single loop, nested loop, early cleanup, invariant preservation, variant/decrease, and runtime-safety facts.
+If they are deferred, the gate must pin the rejection diagnostics and show the explicit-state alternative in `examples/daily/packet_decoder`.
 11. Close the match/pattern ergonomics gap before broad `Result`/`Option` and protocol-decoder work.
 This is one compound usability block: algebraic data types are already in the language, so the pattern language must be